Let's Stop Building APIs Around a Network Hack

 JSON:API has been one of the most popular standards for API development for a while now.
 It was conceived in 2013, battled through some rather different RC versions (changing drastically as it went), finally stabilizing with v1.0 back in mid-2015.

-My interest in JSON-API has changed substantially over the years.
-Initially I avoided it like the plague, later I recommending it, and now I generally suggest folks skip it if at all possible.
+My interest in JSON:API has changed substantially over the years.
+Initially I avoided it like the plague, later I recommended it, and now I generally suggest folks skip it if at all possible.

 Besides trying to standardize how you represent items, collections, meta data and errors (an excellent goal!), it sets out to solve a lot of problems such as Compound Documents.

 The concept of a "compound document" — in the API world at least — is the art of squashing related data into the main requested resources.
 This is done to reduce the number of HTTP calls a client has to make.

 Clients have for a long time been very unhappy making multiple HTTP/1.1 calls, especially over mobile networks.
 That concern has had a noticeable impact on how we design APIs.
 Multiple calls is considered a point of bad design, to the point where fetching a user will include the companies they work for, and that includes the locations a company might have, and that includes something else...

 That was a bit of a mess, so conventions and standards were invented to make those includes optional, and JSON:API was one of the main contenders.

 Somewhere in 2013 I also released a tool called Fractal, which was based off of code I'd been running in production since early 2013.
 The goal there (other than serialization) was the same thing, to facilitate embedding and nesting includes optionally.